 - coarse sea salt

 - First let’s cut the eggplants into slices of about 4/5 mm thick (but someone prefer to do it thicker, up to 1 cm: that’s up to you).
 You can choose if cutting the eggplants vertical or horizontal, and you can choose to remove the peel or not (the violet of the peel give an extra color, which is nice to the eye).
 Take a colander and put the slices on each other, adding some coarse sea salt on each slice.
 Then put a weight on them, so it will drain their bitter liquids out.
-Wait at least 1 hour, better 2 (or also a whole night long).
+Wait at least 1 hour, but better 2 or 3 hours (or even a whole night long).

 - When the time has passed, wash the eggplant slices under running water, then squeeze them and dry them very well.
 Be sure to have enough kitchen paper at home, we’ll need some later too 🙂